NuxiNL/cloudabi/docs/cloudabi.md

 - <a href="#sock_connect.path" name="sock_connect.path"></a><code>const char *<strong>path</strong></code> and <a href="#sock_connect.path_len" name="sock_connect.path_len"></a><code>size\_t <strong>path\_len</strong></code>

-    The path to which the socket should onnect.
+    The path to which the socket should connect.

 #### <a href="#sock_listen" name="sock_listen"></a>`cloudabi_sys_sock_listen()`